Mike Lindsay: Biography

-Lindsay also competed internationally for Scotland as a three-time participant at the British Empire and Commonwealth Games from 1958 to 1970.
+Lindsay continued to compete internationally for Scotland at the British Empire and Commonwealth Games and made two more appearances in 1962 and 1970.
 His best performance was a silver medal double at the 1962 British Empire and Commonwealth Games.

-He was also a double throws runner-up for Great Britain at the 1963 Summer Universiade.
+He was also a double throws runner-up for Great Britain at the 1963 Summer Universiade, the year before he went to his second Olympic Games in Tokyo, representing Great Britain in the shot put.